sunmorgus/Dalek-Xmas-Tree/README.md

 This repo will hold the script for running your own Dalek Christmas Tree, using python and a Rapsberry Pi!
 More information about this project can be found here: http://dev.csbctech.com/dalek/wordpress

+At a minimum, use of this script (without modification) requires the following items:
+	1. A Raspberry Pi
+	2. A USB Bluetooth Dongle
+	3. A Wii Remote

-Before getting started, there are some dependencies you need to install on your Rapsberry Pi (mostly to get sound working, plus adding the CWiid package for Wii Remote control):
+Before getting started, there are some dependencies you need to install on your Rapsberry Pi (mostly to get sound working, plus adding the CWiid package for Wii Remote control).
+The instructions below are for the official Raspbian release, usage elsewhere...YMMV:

 	sudo apt-get install ca-certificates git binutils mpg123 python-cwiid